DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

   * Software stack
   * Reference data

-The :ref:`standard way` to install the workflow is described below and involves the installation of each of these components.
-For the older 1.2.10 release we currently also provide prepackaged files and a Docker container.
-See :ref:`prepackaged-installation` below for instructions.
+Section :ref:`manual way` describes how these components are manually installed, which gives you the most flexibility.
+This is probably mostly relevant if you have to run multiple different Roddy-based workflows and in a development setup.

+There is an installation with pre-packaged files of ACEseqWorkflow 1.2.10 (see :ref:`here <aceseq_1.2.10-installation>`).
+This installation is mostly interesting for historical reasons and considered "legacy".
+We can probably not help you much with this installation, if you encounter problems.

+Finally, it is possible to run ACEseq in a container.
+Currently, all available containers wrap the complete workflow including the workflow manager Roddy and even a batch processing system (Sun GridEngine) in a single container.
+This is done because the workflow manager Roddy does not support submitting containerized cluster jobs.
+The disadvantage is that the one-size-fits all container for all the cluster jobs may have the wrong size for much of the ACEseq analysis.

+There are different variants of these containers:

+  * There is a set of containers using versions 1.2.8 and 1.2.10, as described in the ACEseq article.
+See section :ref:`old-containers`.
+  * An updated set of containers based on the Conda environment (see :ref:`here <new-containers>`).
+  * ACEseq v1.0.189 was used in the `PanCancer Analysis of Whole Genomes (PCAWG) <https://doi.org/10.1038/s41586-020-1969-6>`_ and is part of the `PCAWG container <https://dockstore.org/containers/quay.io/pancancer/pcawg-dkfz-workflow:2.2.0>`_.

-.. _standard way:
+.. _manual way:

-The Standard Way
+The Manual Way
 ----------------

-The standard way to install the workflow is the manual installation of all components (sorry).
-The first step is to have a matching Roddy installation.
+The standard way to install the workflow is the manual installation of all components.
+The first step is to have a fitting Roddy installation.

 If you have not done so yet, please first read a bit about how Roddy requires the plugins to be installed.
 Please see `here <https://roddy-documentation.readthedocs.io/>`_.
 In short, the Roddy core component and the "PluginBase" and the "DefaultPlugin" are installed with a specific directory layout that you get by cloning the Roddy repository or from the zip-archive in the Roddy Github Releases ("dist/plugins/" directory).

-The file "buildinfo.txt" in the ACEseq repository shows you the Roddy API version that you need.
+The file ``buildinfo.txt`` in the ACEseq repository shows you the Roddy API version that you need.
 We suggest you use the Roddy version with a matching major version number and the highest released minor number.
-For instance, if the plugin requires Roddy 3.0, use e.g. Roddy 3.5.1.
-To install that Roddy version please follow the instructions at the `Roddy repository <https://github.com/TheRoddyWMS/Roddy>`_ or documentation.
-Note that the installation also requires you to install the "PluginBase" plugin and the "DefaulPlugin" in the versions stated in the buildinfo.txt files of the plugins in the "dist/plugins/" directory of Roddy installation.
+For instance, if the plugin requires Roddy 3.0, use e.g. Roddy 3.6.0.
+To install that Roddy version please follow the instructions at the `Roddy repository <https://github.com/TheRoddyWMS/Roddy>`_ or the documentation.
+Note that the installation also requires you to install the "PluginBase" plugin and the "DefaulPlugin" in the versions stated in the ``buildinfo.txt`` files of the plugins in the ``dist/plugins/`` directory of Roddy installation.

 With a Roddy installation you can install the ACEseq workflow and its dependencies.
-To manually resolve the plugin's versions you again need to look at the "buildinfo.txt".
+To manually resolve the plugin's versions you again need to look at the ``buildinfo.txt``.
 You start from the ACEseqWorkflow plugin and recurse to its dependencies.
-Usually, you will probably want to install the released versions of these plugins from the zip-archives that can be found in the Github-Releases of the respective plugin or component, but you can also use the cloned repositories with the correct release tag (or just commit) checked out.
+Usually, you will probably want to install the released versions of these plugins from the zip-archives that can be found in the Github repositories (e.g. for `ACEseq <https://github.com/DKFZ-ODCF/ACEseqWorkflow/releases>`_) of the respective plugin or component, but you can also use the cloned repositories with the correct release tag (or just commit) checked out.

 Note that the ACEseqWorkflow and the COWorkflowBasePlugin can be installed in any directory, as long as all subdirectories there match the pattern for plugin directories of Roddy.
 So ideally this directory should only contain installations of plugins.